Free Consultation Available 24/7 - Speak With an Attorney Today

 Safety Considerations

 Company size and safety performance don't always correlate.
-The Federal Motor Carrier Safety Administration (FMCSA) maintains safety ratings and crash statistics for all commercial carriers through the Safety and Fitness Electronic Records (SAFER) system.
+The Federal Motor Carrier Safety Administration (FMCSA) maintains safety ratings and crash statistics for all carriers through the SAFER system.

-If you've been injured in a collision with any of these major carriers, you have legal rights to pursue compensation.
+If you've been injured in a collision with any of these major carriers, you have legal rights.
 Large trucking companies typically have:

 • • Extensive insurance coverage and legal teams